EdPike365-Org/edpike365-blog/content/blog/gatsby-page-queries/index.md

 ![Gatsby and GraphQL](gatsby_and_graphql.jpg)

 The core issue we'll cover is using environment variables with page queries for pages in the `src\pages` folder.
 This is apparently a common problem ([example](https://github.com/gatsbyjs/gatsby/issues/10023)).
 I definitely struggled with it before I got it working.
 We'll also cover page queries, variables and the `createPage` action.
+NOTE: this was written for Gatsby V3 and is not tested yet for V4.

 ### The Markdown Publishing Workflow: